Skip to content

 Minnesota water quality

-Minnesota drinking water is overseen by the Minnesota Department of Health (MDH) and generally meets federal standards, but two documented regional issues stand out.
-According to MDH and the state's 3M PFAS settlement, decades of PFAS disposal contaminated East Metro groundwater serving over 140,000 people.
-According to MDH and the Minnesota Department of Agriculture, nitrate from farm runoff affects private wells in the karst region of southeastern Minnesota.
+If you're in Minnesota, the water is overseen by the Minnesota Department of Health (MDH) and generally meets federal standards, so the reassuring baseline holds.
+Two regional issues stand out, and both are tied to specific areas rather than the whole state.
+According to MDH and the state's 3M PFAS settlement, decades of PFAS disposal - PFAS being long-lasting synthetic chemicals - contaminated East Metro groundwater serving over 140,000 people.
+And according to MDH and the Minnesota Department of Agriculture, nitrate from farm runoff reaches private wells in the karst region of southeastern Minnesota, where the porous limestone lets surface water sink in fast.
+So if you're in the East Metro, PFAS is the one to check on; if you're on a private well in the southeast, nitrate is - and your local report or a well test is how you confirm.

 Documented considerations